tapas-joshi/AIResumeBuilder/README.md

 ## Disclaimer

-`lib_resume_builder_AIHawk` is designed to assist with resume creation.
+`AIResumeBuilder` is designed to assist with resume creation.
 While it aims to be helpful, the service may not cover all specific requirements for every job application.
 We assume no responsibility for the quality or accuracy of the generated resumes.